codemonger-io/mapbox-collision-boxes/api-docs/markdown/mapbox-collision-boxes.box.md

 ## Box interface

-> This API is provided as a preview for developers and may change based on feedback that we receive.
+> This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 Box in the screen coordinate.

-<b>Signature:</b>
+**Signature:**

 ```typescript
 export interface Box